Light-induced spin-polarized desorption of Rb atoms from Co surfaces

-where $P$ is the spin polarization, and $D_\uparrow$ and $D_\downarrow$ are the majority and minority-spin DOSs of the Co atom, respectively.
-In the region $-0.6$ eV$< E-E_{\rm F}\leq$ $0$ eV, the minority-spin Co $3d$ states exhibited larger DOSs than did the majority-spin state.
-Therefore, the DOS near the Fermi level was polarized along the minority-spin direction.
-However, in the region $-6.3$ eV$\leq E-E_{\rm F}\leq$ $-0.6$ eV, the DOS of the majority-spin state was larger than those of the minority-spin states.
-The Co 3$d$ states extended above the Fermi level but the DOSs were low.
-These features are in good agreement with those of Gunn \textit{et al.} \cite{GunnPRB}.
-The Rb $5s$ state, which is the outermost orbital of an isolated Rb atom, lay above the Fermi level, indicating that Rb donated its 5$s$ electrons to the substrate upon adsorption.
 As the desorbed atom spins were polarized along the minority-spin direction, it is likely that the Rb gained electrons from the Co $3d$ states near the Fermi level.
 One possible mechanism of desorption is that irradiation with UV light of photon energy 3.49 eV excited Co $3d$ electrons near the Fermi level to states above the Fermi level, after which these electrons were transferred to adsorbed Rb atoms, neutralized the Rb atoms, and the atoms then desorbed.
-If the UV light excites the electrons at the Fermi level, where the spin polarization is $-0.80$, and the excited electrons are transferred to the desorbed atoms, the observed $\left\langle m_{F=3}\right\rangle$ is expected to be 0.40 in the case of "parallel" configuration, since the electron spin quantum number is 1/2 and the spin and magnetic moment are in opposite directions.
+If the UV light excites the electrons at the Fermi level, where the spin polarization is $-0.80$, and the excited electrons are transferred to the desorbed atoms, the observed $\left\langle m_{F=3}\right\rangle$ is expected to be 0.40 in the case of ``parallel" configuration, since the electron spin quantum number is 1/2 and the spin and magnetic moment are in opposite directions.
+This is much larger than the experimentally-obtained values.
 In practice, however, excitation may occur from deeper electronic states with lower spin polarization than that at the Fermi level, and spin relaxation of desorbing atoms may occur during desorption.
 For simplicity, the calculation assumed monolayer adsorption; in practice, however, desorption of atoms from the Rb multilayer may also occur.
 In such cases, the desorbing Rb atoms are less likely to be spin-polarized because they do not receive spin-polarized electrons directly from the Co.
 Although we did not measure XPS while measuring light-induced desorption, due to instrument limitations, the Rb irradiation dose was sufficient to cause multilayer adsorption.
 These effects may have resulted in small $\left\langle m_{F=3}\right\rangle$ values.
-Note that our method detects only Rb atoms in the $F=3$ state, and that the spin polarization of desorbed atoms in the $F=2$ state remains unknown.
-However, the amount of spin transferred to atoms that are desorbing is presumably independent of hyperfine status.
-Therefore, our results may well-represent the spin polarization of all desorbed atoms.